seoige/ProjectLlama/README.md

 Added Java files and image resources to the game folder<br />
 <br />
 Need to implement Player and inherit from Object<br />
-TODO modify MyCanvas to implement Player class when created.
+TODO modify MyCanvas to implement Player class when created.<br />
+Push Code files to the llamagame folder